 Summary

 Assessing the conservation status of lions is complicated.
-In some areas of their range populations are considered to be Endangered or even Critically Endangered, but in others they are more secure and in some places populations are even increasing.
+In some areas of their range populations are Endangered or Critically Endangered, but in others they are more secure.
+In some places populations are even increasing.
 Considering the species across its entire range, the International Union for Conservation of Nature (IUCN) lists lions as being Vulnerable.
 Trade in lions or lion products from wild populations is prohibited by the Convention on International Trade in Endangered Species (CITES) to ensure that international trade does not threaten them with extinction.

 Specimen Details